computacenter-de/tech-task-wp07/README.md

 backup is reliable and can be used in a real disaster recovery situation.

 CloudBees provides a Backup Plugin that can automate regular backups of the Jenkins home directory and other necessary files.
-OSS doesn't provide that plugin based backup approach.
+Open Source Jenkins doesn't provide that plugin based backup approach.

 The following supported way was implemented by us.
 You can all find details here: https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin